Official: EU agency to confirm AstraZeneca blood clot link - WTMJ

 “Let’s not forget that young women also end up in intensive care with COVID.
 So we need to do very meticulous work to understand if the risk-benefit analysis remains for all ages,” he was quoted as saying.

-He said the EMA was in a difficult situation, given the different virus outbreaks in each of the EU’s 27 nations.
+He said the EMA was in a difficult situation, given the different virus outbreaks in the EU’s 27 nations.

 “Certainly, many people would like EMA to resolve the question for everyone, but it’s not that easy,” he said.
 “In Italy there are still around 500 people dying a day, in Norway nearly no one.
 These factors justify a different approach.”